knit-pay/rzp-woocommerce/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'.
-1. Search for 'Razorpay Gateway for WooCommerce' and install it.
+1. Search for 'Razorpay Payment Links for WooCommerce' and install it.
 1. Or you can upload the `rzp-woocommerce` folder to the `/wp-content/plugins/` directory manually.
-1. Activate Razorpay Gateway for WooCommerce from your Plugins page.
+1. Activate Razorpay Payment Links for WooCommerce from your Plugins page.
 1. After activation go to 'WooCommerce > Settings > Payments > Razorpay Payment Gateway'.
 1. Enable options and save changes.